rogercampos/interpret/README.md

 Final notes
 ===========

+Thanks to [NodeThirtyThree](http://nodethirtythree.com) for their website templates released under CreativeCommons 3.0 license, one of which is used here.

 This piece of software is on a very early stage of development, so use it at your own risk!